-Materials science deals with the structural analysis of materials, the discovery of new material substances and their application to various industries.
+Materials Science deals with the structural analysis of materials, the discovery of new material substances and their application in various industries.
 The materials engineering field looks into relationships between properties of materials and their mechanical structure at the atomic level.

 Professional scientists and engineers develop materials such as metals, ceramics, semiconductors, polymers, composites and biomaterials that other engineers need for their designs.
 The right materials help drive product innovation in all industries from aircrafts, medical equipment, gadgets, to musical instruments and environmental friendly technologies.